Towards an M5-Brane Model II: Metric String Structures: Introduction and results

 \subsection{String structures as an exception}

-For particular $L_\infty$-algebras, such as the string Lie 2-algebras, however, the definition of the Weil algebra can be modified~\cite{Sati:2008eg}, guaranteeing the expected compatibility of the exact complex~\eqref{eq:ses_1} with (dual) quasi-isomorphisms.
+For particular $L_\infty$-algebras, such as the string Lie 2-algebras, however, the definition of the Weil algebra can be modified~\cite{Sati:2008eg}, guaranteeing the expected compatibility of the complex~\eqref{eq:ses_1} with (dual) quasi-isomorphisms.
 The dga-morphisms to differential forms then yield the connections on higher generalizations of spin structures known as {\em string structures}~\cite{Killingback:1986rd,Witten:1987cg}, see section~\ref{ssec:local_connections_ordinary_string_structures}.
 These were first discovered when trying to couple gauge potential 1-forms to the Kalb--Ramond $B$-field in supergravity~\cite{Bergshoeff:1981um,Chapline:1982ww}.

 The discussion of the string Lie 2-algebra in~\cite{Sati:2008eg}, however, is incomplete for our purposes.
 First, string Lie 2-algebras can be modeled by various representatives in their quasi-isomorphism classes.
-The discussion in~\cite{Sati:2008eg} as well as the classical formulas of~\cite{Bergshoeff:1981um,Chapline:1982ww} are given only for {\em minimal} or {\em skeletal models}.
+The explicit formulas for string connections in~\cite{Sati:2008eg} as well as the classical formulas of~\cite{Bergshoeff:1981um,Chapline:1982ww} are given only for {\em minimal} or {\em skeletal models}.
 For these, the underlying graded vector space is minimal but the Jacobiator, which encodes the failure of the binary product to preserve the Jacobi identity, is non-trivial.
-As a consequence, these models are hard to integrate, cf.~\cite{Schommer-Pries:0911.2483}, and anything involving finite transformations, such as the transition functions of an underlying principal 2-bundles, becomes difficult to work with.
-Also, a consistency requirement for eventual higher gauge theories is that they are agnostic about which representative of the quasi-isomorphism class of an $L_\infty$-algebra is used in their definition.
+As a consequence, these models are hard to integrate\footnote{While there is an abstract prescription for integrating $L_\infty$-algebras~\cite{Henriques:2006aa}, it is fair to say that concrete computations are hard, even for the simple example of the String Lie 2-group.
+For example, the string group model presented in~\cite{Schommer-Pries:0911.2483}, which integrates the skeletal model, contains essential structures which are only proven to exist, but not given explicitly.}, and any concepts involving finite transformations, such as the transition functions of an underlying principal 2-bundles, become difficult to work with.
+A consistency requirement for eventual higher gauge theories is that they are agnostic about which representative of the quasi-isomorphism class of an $L_\infty$-algebra is used in their definition.
 We thus need to extend the discussion to at least the other extreme, that is, the case of {\em strict models} of the string Lie-algebras, in which the Jacobiator is trivial.